 I look forward to a day where working across the entirety of the fundamental-applied continuum is the norm.
 There is no need for competition nor to try and raise the profile of one by belittling the other.
 We seem to go through swings (influenced largely by changes in government) in the relative investment in fundamental or applied research when in reality both are foundational to our knowledge-based economy and the basis for effective, evidence-based public policy.
 Perhaps future generations of researchers will have the fortune of being exposed to the entire continuum of research modalities and in doing so will respect, embrace, and engage in research of all forms.

 Steven Cooke is a professor and Canada Research Chair in the Institute of Environmental Science and the Department of Biology at Carleton University.
 The ideas presented here build on those presented here: Cooke, S.J.
 2011.
 On the basic-applied continuum in ecology and evolution and a call to action – perspectives of an early career researcher in academia.
 Ideas in Ecology and Evolution 4:37-39.

 « Voix du Collège » est une série d’interventions écrites assurées par des membres du Collège des nouveaux chercheurs et créateurs en art et en science.
 Les articles, rédigés par la nouvelle génération du leadership académique du Canada, apportent un regard opportun sur des sujets d’importance pour les Canadiens.
-Les opinions présentées ne sont pas celles des auteurs et ne reflètent pas nécessairement celles du Collège des nouveaux chercheurs et créateurs en art et en science ni de la Société royale du Canada.
+Les opinions présentées sont celles des auteurs et ne reflètent pas nécessairement celles du Collège des nouveaux chercheurs et créateurs en art et en science ni de la Société royale du Canada.